lydell/LinkHints/CONTRIBUTING.md

 The extension is automatically reloaded when files inside `compiled/` change.

 The above commands are wrappers around `web-ext run`.
-To customize how Chrome/Firefox is run, copy `custom.config.example.js` to `custom.config.js`.
+To customize how Chrome/Firefox is run, copy `custom.config.example.cjs` to `custom.config.cjs`.
 The latter file is gitignored, so you can change it however you wish.

 #### Manual workflow in Chrome